-- A. Establishment.
-The Development Review Committee shall be established to review the site, architectural, and landscaping design of new development and improvements of development applications, provide applicants with appropriate design comments, and make recommendations to the Planning Commission to implement the General Plan. - B. Composition.
-The Development Review Committee shall be composed of 3 members of the Planning Commission; the Director shall establish a rotating schedule for all Commissioners to serve equal time on the Development Review Committee throughout each calendar year.
+A. Establishment.
+The Development Review Committee shall be established to review the site, architectural, and landscaping design of new development and improvements of development applications, provide applicants with appropriate design comments, and make recommendations to the Planning Commission to implement the General Plan.

-- C. Meetings.
+- B. Composition.
+The Development Review Committee shall be composed of 3 members of the Planning Commission; the Director shall establish a rotating schedule for all Commissioners to serve equal time on the Development Review Committee throughout each calendar year. - C. Meetings.
 The Development Review Committee shall hold regularly scheduled meetings open to the public at dates, times, and places determined and posted by the Director. - D. Review Authority on Specified Planning Matters.
-Except when combined with legislative actions, the Development Review Committee shall be the review authority and make final decisions as indicated in Table 21.08.070-1 (Review Authority) and this Section: - Development Plans.
-Review and approve, conditionally approve, or deny applications for Development Plans associated with Special Planned Developments if a Master Development Plan was previously prepared in conjunction with the Special Planned Development and construction plans are consistent with the Master Development Plan pursuant to Chapter 21.11 (Special Planned Developments). - 2.
+Except when combined with legislative actions, the Development Review Committee shall be the review authority and make final decisions as indicated in Table 21.08.070-1 (Review Authority) and this Section: - 1.
 Site Plans.
-Review and approve, conditionally approve, or deny applications for Site Plans pursuant to Chapter 21.17 (Site Plans). - 3.
+Review and approve, conditionally approve, or deny applications for Site Plans pursuant to Chapter 21.17 (Site Plans). - 2.
 Site Plan Modifications.
-Review and approve, conditionally approve, or deny applications for modifications associated with Site Plans pursuant to Section 21.17.020 (Site Plan Modifications). - 4.
+Review and approve, conditionally approve, or deny applications for modifications associated with Site Plans pursuant to Section 21.17.020 (Site Plan Modifications). - 3.
 Sign Permits.
-Review and approve, conditionally approve, or deny applications for Sign Permits pursuant to Chapter 21.52 (Signs), except those signs reviewed by the Zoning Administrator pursuant to Section 21.08.050.C.9 (Sign Permits). - 5.
+Review and approve, conditionally approve, or deny applications for Sign Permits pursuant to Chapter 21.52 (Signs), except those signs reviewed by the Zoning Administrator pursuant to Section 21.08.050.C.9 (Sign Permits). - 4.
 Oak Tree Removals.
-Review and approve, conditionally approve, or deny applications for oak tree removal permits for a single oak tree that a certified arborist has concluded pursuant to Chapter 10.01 (Oak Tree Preservation). - 6.
+Review and approve, conditionally approve, or deny applications for oak tree removal permits for a single oak tree that a certified arborist has concluded is deceased pursuant to Chapter 10.01 (Oak Tree Preservation) and which is not associated with a development application. - 5.
 Other.
-Perform other responsibilities assigned by the City Council, Planning Commission, City Manager or Director. - E. Appeals.
+Perform other responsibilities assigned by the City Council, Planning Commission, City Manager, Zoning Administrator, or Director. - E. Appeals.
 Decisions by the Development Review Committee may be appealed to the Planning Commission in compliance with Chapter 21.25 (Appeals and Calls for Review). - F. Imposition of Conditions.
 In making decisions on applications, the Development Review Committee may impose conditions as necessary to make required findings to implement the General Plan, any applicable specific plans, and the Municipal Code standards that apply to development, and to further the public health, safety, and general welfare of the community.